 How to Cite a Conference Paper

 Citing a conference paper feels different because it can exist in several forms.
-Sometimes it’s formally published in a book or journal, and other times it’s just a presentation that was delivered and never officially written up.
-The first step is always to play detective and figure out what kind of source you’re holding.
+Sometimes it’s formally published in a book or journal, and other times it’s just a talk that was delivered and never officially written up.
+The first step is always to figure out what kind of source you’re working with.
 Getting this right is the secret to building a perfect reference and giving proper credit to the author’s work, which is the cornerstone of academic integrity.
 For a broader look at this, check out this guide on Mastering Citations.

 TLDR: The Quick Guide

-To cite a conference paper, you must first determine if it’s published or unpublished.
-If it’s published in conference proceedings, treat it like a book chapter or a journal article.
-If it were an unpublished presentation, like a paper presentation or poster presentation, you’ll cite it as a presentation.
-Your citation format will depend on the style guide you’re using (APA, MLA, Chicago), but key details always include the author, title, conference name, and date.
+To cite a conference paper, first determine if it’s published or unpublished.
+If it appears in conference proceedings, treat it like a book chapter or a journal article.
+If it were an unpublished paper or poster, you’ll cite it as a paper read at the conference.
+Your citation format depends on the style guide you’re using (APA, MLA, Chicago), but key details always include the author name, title, conference name, and date.

 Published vs. Unpublished